 The Excursions are interesting

-During the week, there are a variety of excursions: to Faro; to San Vicente – the furthest west part of Portugal, along with Lagos and Sagres; and we toured the Herdade dos Grous Winery in Alentejo where we took a hayride through the vineyards, pulled behind huge tractors.
+During the week, there are a variety of excursions you can sign up for: to Faro; to San Vicente – the furthest west part of Portugal, along with Lagos and Sagres; and we toured the Herdade dos Grous Winery in Alentejo where we took a hayride through the vineyards, pulled behind huge tractors.
 We had a lovely wine tasting while listening to smooth jazz.

 The music venue itself is an air-conditioned marquis on the grounds of Vila Vita Parc.
 The weather is perfect in September, and when we weren’t on excursions, we were lingering by the infinity pool, or sipping cocktails laying on huge lounge chairs nestled in the pool.
 Some days, you needed to pry us off.
 It is such a decadent experience.